shivang1919/shivang1919/README.md

 - 👋 Hi, I’m @shivang1919
-- 👀 I’m interested in exploring web development and machine learning.
+- 👀 I’m interested in exploring web development.
 - 🌱 I’m currently learning nodejs and express js
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me -> my email id is shivangnov@gmail.com